asymmetryfinance/afCVX/docs/operating-manual.md

 - **_operator_** is a privileged role responsible for protocol management tasks, such as harvesting rewards and depositing into strategies;
 - **_user_** defines any permissionless actions accessible by anyone.

-## Owner

-> [!CAUTION]
-> In case of an on-going exploit or other emergency invoke the `AfCvx::emergencyShutdown()` method,
-> this will pause all deposit/withdrawal functions as well as disable the `CLeverCvxStrategy`.
-> When the contracts are paused only the owner can perform the protocol management tasks.

 ### Configuring Roles

 **Changing the owner**